daniel-grabczewski/daniel-grabczewski/README.md

 ### 🧪 Selected QA Projects

 **Ticketer — QA (Ordering & Persistence)**
-Manual testing of drag-and-drop ordering in a Kanban app, with backend verification using MySQL.
+Testing of a Kanban app, with backend verification using MySQL.
 Focused on persistence, ordering integrity, and multi-step user interactions.
 <br>